MassimilianoBiancucci/COIGAN-controllable-object-inpainting/README.md

 /<your_path>/COIGAN-controllable-object-inpainting/configs/inference/test_inference_1.yaml
 ```

-## Automatic inference
+## Evaluate with FID score
-This paragraph explain how to use the script for the automatic inference, passing to the script a dataloader like in the training script and generating a dataset of inpainted images, that will be compared with the test set with a FID score.
+This paragraph explain how to use the script for the automatic inference, passing to the script a dataloader like in the training script and generating a dataset of inpainted images, to be compared with the test set trough the FID score.